GIXLabs/GIXLabs.github.io/tools/ml_server/index.md

 # How to use it?

-Sending an email to [gixhelp@uw.edu](mailto:gixhelp@uw.edu), with the title starts with [ML Server User Add], with:
+Sending an email to [gixhelp@uw.edu](mailto:gixhelp@uw.edu) with your UW email.
+Your NetID will be your username.

-Your use case (either course project or personal project are fine, but please tell us your usage)
+Please set the subject as "ML Server User Add: [YourNetIDHere]", with:

-Your desired username
+Your use case (coursework or personal projects are fine, but please tell us your usage)

 Your SSH public key ([what is this?](https://jumpcloud.com/blog/what-are-ssh-keys)).
 With this, you can log into your account without a password.